Bad weather leaves 2,400 NI homes without electricity

 BBC NI weather presenter Cecilia Daly said sleet and snow would continue on Friday evening and overnight with several centimetres of snow accumulating in some areas especially inland parts of Down, Armagh and Antrim.

 She added: "The wintry weather will be more patchy in the west.
 It will become very icy generally across Northern Ireland on Friday night with temperatures dropping to sub-zero.
-Tomorrow will be drier overall though still very cold with wintry flurries."'Standby'
+Tomorrow will be drier overall though still very cold with wintry flurries."

 Transport Minister Danny Kennedy said that gritters were on standby to deal with bad weather.